 Only two years overdue, Microsoft Defender ATP standalone is now available!
 Since announcing Microsoft Defender Advanced Threat Protection for MacOS and Linux last year, Microsoft was still requiring customers to purchase a Windows 10 E5 license if they wanted access to MD ATP.
 But that is changing this month, now that a standalone MDATP SKU has been made available!
 If you would like to purchase Microsoft Defender ATP, you’ll have to go through a CSP or EA provider, as it’s not available in the retail portal.
-Infused Innovations is a Microsoft Gold Partner and CSP provider, so contact us for a quote if you’re interested.
+Infused Innovations is a Microsoft Gold Partner and CSP reseller, so contact us for a quote if you’re interested.

 How Much Does Microsoft Defender ATP Cost?

 The new Microsoft Defender ATP standalone retail cost via CSP is $5.20/mo per user for up to 5 machines.
 There is also a separate server SKU for MD ATP, which costs the same amount but is limited to a single server.
 However, the MDATP Server license is only available if you purchase a combined minimum of 50 seats for any of the following: Windows 10 E5 / Microsoft 365 E5 / Microsoft 365 E5 Security.